junxit/us-congress-bills-117/metadata.md

 - 2022-09-21 — Introduced in House
 - 2022-09-21 — Introduced in House
 - 2022-09-21 — Referred to the House Committee on the Judiciary.
+- 2022-11-01 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2022-11-01 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2022-12-23 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+1531, H. Res.
+1382 is considered passed House.
+- 2022-12-23 — Pursuant to the provisions of H. Res.
+1531, H. Res.
+1382 is considered passed House. (text: CR H10074)